LTelnekes/DH_CD_Group_D/README.md

 ### File Format and Description of Columns
-- `.csv` Comma-separated values, includes metadata on the songs for both the Billboard top 100 and the Spotify Viral 50 and Top 200 charts.
+- `.csv` Comma-separated values, includes metadata on the songs for both the Billboard top 100 and the Spotify Top 200 charts.
+- `.ipynb` Jupyter Notebook, includes an introduction, a tutorial and active learning excercises.

 **Columns Used in Spotify CSV:**